GarvitLU/LisaCourse/README.md

 2. Verify your API keys and configuration
 3. Test individual endpoints for debugging
 4. Check the Lisa app integration status
+5. Review the web interface for user-friendly error messages

 ## 🔄 Changelog